Fall in world prices for the 3rd consecutive month

 The FAO Cereal Price Index fell 4.1% in June, with international wheat prices contracting for the first time since March’s record high (-5.7%).
 A decline which is explained in particular by “the seasonal availability of new crops in the northern hemisphere, the improvement of growing conditions in certain major producing countries (such as Canada) and higher production prospects in the Russian Federation “.

-Russia’s harvest, which together with Ukraine represents almost a quarter of the world’s wheat supply, is indeed set to be exceptional, and could potentially allow it to export up to 40 million tonnes in 2022-23. .
+Russia’s harvest, which together with Ukraine represents almost a quarter of the world’s wheat supply, is indeed set to be exceptional, and might potentially allow it to export up to 40 million tonnes in 2022-23. .

 General decline in prices